cooperda00/rp-fin-group/src/markdown-services/pensionTransfers.md

 A SIPP works in a similar way to a standard UK personal pension, within the strict protections set out by HMRC, but instead of inclusion in a mandatory pooled investment fund, a SIPP owner can choose from a wide range of different asset types.
 It is common for the owner to employ an authorised Investment Manager for this purpose.

 Speak to your IFA about your pensions generally and rest assured that we will have your long-term interests at heart.
-If a DB pension transfer does not suit you, we here at Holborn Assets will tell you.
+If a DB pension transfer does not suit you, we here at RP Financial will tell you.
 And if it’s best to stay where you are, then we’ll tell you that too.

-In the last 12 months, our advisers have recommended to 47% of our clients that they would be better off remaining with their current scheme.
-We offer advice and investment expertise as well as products; we are not just salesmen tied to selling a particular product or service.